z1skgr/RH_-drive_car/README.md

 ### Flow Channel Theory
 [Flow activities](https://dansilvestre.com/flow-channel/) are guilty of maintaining challenge between the edges of boredom and depression in gaming.
 There the user can become either bored or frustrated.
-Flow can serve as a function of the search space between skills and challenges
+Flow can serve as a function of the search space between skills and challenges.

+The concept focuses on how the agents behave on the benchmark tracks and contribute to the channel formulation based on their execution.
+* Straight-line
+* Snake-line

 ## Technologies
 * Unity Real-Time Development Platform